981adrian/Arbeidsuke-Rapport/Readme.md

 Adrian:

 - Create one markdown file per day.
-For example: day1.md, day2.md, etc.
+For example:` day1.md`, `day2.md`, etc.
 - Create a main markdown file that includes all the daily reports.
-For example: main.md.
+For example: `main.md`.

 Breno: